dawati/dawati-obs-tools/README.md

     published rpm repositories.
 The OBS project name is inserted at %s
  *  `obs_repo_trunk`: The published URL for Trunk (in the general case, this is different from `obs_repo_template`)
+ *  `obs_default_project`: When relevant, the tools can default to a default project to work with
+ *  `osc_options`: Extra options to give when invoking osc in scripts

 dawati-obs-compare